EdD in Curriculum & Instruction

 Applicants must submit official transcripts for all undergraduate and any graduate work.
 To be eligible for admission, your transcript must show an earned bachelor's degree or a bachelor’s degree in progress.
 Certified copies of transcripts are acceptable; faxed copies of transcripts are not considered official.
 If you attended Loyola University Chicago previously, you do not need to request transcripts; we have them on record.

 Transcripts must show an undergraduate GPA of at least a 3.0 and a graduate GPA of 3.5.
 In exceptional cases, applicants whose undergraduate GPA is below 3.0 may be admitted.
-Each program area gives meaningful consideration to the applicant's graduate GPA, GRE scores, recommendations, professional experience and reasons for pursuing a graduate program, as well as to the diversity of the student body.
+Each program area gives meaningful consideration to the applicant's graduate GPA, recommendations, professional experience and reasons for pursuing a graduate program, as well as to the diversity of the student body.

 Two Letters of Recommendation